skorokithakis/catt/README.rst

     pip install pre-commit
     pre-commit install

 That's all, now you can commit and the hooks will run.
+Black (which is used to format the code) requires Python 3.6 for formatting the code, do make an effort to run it, as the CI will yell at you if the code is not formatted.

 Thanks!